emosca-cnr/dmfind002/README.md

 If you use this package please cite:

-Bersanelli, M., Mosca, E., Remondini, D. et al. Network diffusion-based analysis of high-throughput data for the detection of differentially enriched modules.
+Bersanelli(*), M., Mosca(*), E., Remondini, D. et al. Network diffusion-based analysis of high-throughput data for the detection of differentially enriched modules.
 Sci Rep 6, 34841 (2016). https://doi.org/10.1038/srep34841

 ## Installation